Forceea/Forceea-training/README.md

 A Test class that demonstrates various Forceea methods, definitions, techniques and concepts.

-There are 2 types of methods:
-* demoX: can be executed in an anonymous window, but it is recommended to be executed as a test method.
-* testX: ordinary test methods with System.assertEquals statement.

-For both types see the process results in Debug Log.

 ### ForceeaTrainingAsync.cls

 * Asynchronous insertion and deletion of accounts, contacts and opportunities.